-- Helps Stratus Customer Service deliver responsive, expedited service, should you contact Stratus with a potential issue or need a replacement part. - Registers you for the Stratus Customer Service Portal at https://service.stratus.com, giving you access to technical resources-including Stratus Knowledge Base articles, Customer Service publications, and software downloads-that are available only to registered users.
+- Helps Stratus Customer Service deliver responsive, expedited service, should you contact Stratus with a potential issue or need a replacement part. - Registers you for the Penguin Solutions Customer Service Portal at https://stratuscs.service-now.com/csm?id=csm_index, giving you access to technical resources-including Stratus Knowledge Base articles, Customer Service publications, and software downloads-that are available only to registered users.

-To use these services, it is important to register the system soon after you log in to the ztC Endurance console for the first time.
+To use these services, it is important to register the system soon after you log in to the ztC Endurance console for the first time or if you are upgrading from ztC Endurance Release 2.0.x.x.
 However, you can register the system later.
 You can do so on a system with or without Internet access.

-Note: The information you specify during Step 1 and Step 2 of the registration portal procedure is automatically supplied as the system owner information on the Owner Information page (see "Specifying Owner Information" on page 250).
+Note: The information you specify during Step 1 and Step 2 of the registration portal procedure is automatically supplied as the system owner information on the Owner Information page (see "Specifying Owner Information" on page 303).
 However, if you have already specified system owner information on the Owner Information page and then register your system, the information specified during registration does not overwrite the system owner information.